oasis-tcs/odata-specs/odata-vocabularies/0 frontmatter.md

 $$$description$$$

 #### Status:
 This document was last revised or approved by the OASIS Open Data Protocol (OData) TC on the above date.
 The level of approval is also listed above.
 Check the "Latest stage" location noted above for possible later revisions of this document.
-Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=odata#technical.
+Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://groups.oasis-open.org/communities/tc-community-home2?CommunityKey=e7cac2a9-2d18-4640-b94d-018dc7d3f0e2#technical.

 TC members should send comments on this specification to the TC's email list.
-Others should send comments to the TC's public comment list, after subscribing to it by following the instructions at the "<a href="https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=odata">Send A Comment</a>" button on the TC's web page at https://www.oasis-open.org/committees/odata/.
+Any individual may submit comments to the TC by sending email to Technical-Committee-Comments@oasis-open.org.
+Please use a Subject line like "Comment on OData Vocabularies".
+Note for TC Editors: we expect to have the permanent TC-specific comment lists properly available in the future, so this clause will change at that time.

 This specification is provided under the [RF on RAND Terms Mode](https://www.oasis-open.org/policies-guidelines/ipr/#RF-on-RAND-Mode) of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr/), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page (https://www.oasis-open.org/committees/odata/ipr.php).